 During my childhood days, I used to chuckle at the way people bargained and bought these dolls from the vendors.
 The usual rhetorics were, ‘Oru Vivekanandar Kodu’ (Give me a Vivekananda) or ‘Andha Durgai evalavukku koduppai’ (For what price are you ready to sell the Durga idol).
 As a child, it sounded to me as if all these personalities were for sale!

 We did not have the luxury of space then, so the norm was to clear the bookshelves in our living room and display these dolls.
-Now, we have ample space, yet, unfortunately, cannot indulge in all the preparation of keeping Golu as the tradition has been discontinued in my in-laws home many decades back.
-Life can often be unfair and I terribly miss the celebrations around this beautiful homespun festival that helped in forging relationships with the near and far also with unknown people, many a time.
+Ironically, we have ample space now, yet, unfortunately, we cannot indulge in all the preparation of keeping Golu as the tradition has been discontinued in my in-laws home many decades back.
+Life can often be unfair and I terribly miss the celebrations around this beautiful homespun festival that has helped in forging relationships with the near and far, as well as with unknown people, many a time.

 The figurines of gods and goddesses are mandatorily assigned the top tier while dolls of shopkeepers, Tanjore thalayaati Chettiar and Chettichi bommai, a bride and bride-groom set-up, vibrant and animated vegetable sellers or flower sellers et al occupied the lower rungs.
 Another favourite doll set of mine was a scene of Adi Sankaracharya preaching his disciples under the shade of a tree.